TRUSTING THE PROCESS…

 After taking some time to reflect on my first week, I noticed my tendency to constantly seek perfection.
 I felt that if I didn’t wake up with the sun and meditate like a pro, what was the point of bothering to practice at all?
 WRONG!
 It’s okay to adapt to life and go with the flow.
 If you stay up late on Friday night then just sleep in and do an afternoon meditation or walking meditation through the forest instead.
 Being able and willing to adapt my routine to the circumstances that presented themselves was definitely my biggest take a way from week one.

 Slow & steady IS the race…

-I decided to try a new approach for the remaining weeks of February.
+I decided to try a new approach for the remaining weeks of the month.
 Instead of trying to add everything in all at once, I simplified things by only introducing 1-2 new habits every week.